 Pursuant to Section 1284.3 of the California Code of Civil Procedure, consumers with a gross monthly income of less than 300% of the federal poverty guidelines are entitled to a waiver of arbitration fees and costs, exclusive of arbitrator fees.
 This law applies to all consumer agreements subject to the California Arbitration Act, and to all consumer arbitrations conducted in California.
-If you believe that you meet these requirements, you must submit to the AAA a declaration under of oath regarding your monthly income and the number of persons in your household.
-Please contact the AAA's Western Case Management Center at 1-877-528-0879, if you have any questions regarding the waiver of administrative fees.
+If you believe that you meet these requirements, you must submit to the AAA a declaration under oath regarding your monthly income and the number of persons in your household.
+Please contact the AAA at 1-800-778-7879, if you have any questions regarding the waiver of administrative fees.
 (Effective January 1, 2003)